syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTreeView/Working-with-SfTreeView.md

 ---
 layout: post
-title: Interacting with TreeView for Xamarin.iOS | Syncfusion
+title: Working with Xamarin.iOS TreeView | TreeView for Xamarin.iOS | Syncfusion
-description: Describes about the different interactions on TreeView.
+description: This topic describes how to use Syncfusion Xamarin.iOS TreeView along with interacting events and other different functionalities
 platform: Xamarin.iOS
 control: SfTreeView
 documentation: ug
 ---

-# Interactivity

- This section explains about how to interact with `TreeView` and its items.
+# Working with TreeView in Xamarin.iOS TreeView (SfTreeView)

-## Interacting with TreeView items
+## Interacting with TreeView Items

 ### Loaded event